jjwithanr/obsidian_bible_study/docs/Talks/His Commands are Freedom.md

 Reference back to diet Coke story and children vs. orphan spirit.

 The unrepentant cities wanted nothing of God's love.
-They just wanted the Father could give them (miracles), but not the Father himself.
+They just wanted what the Father could give them (miracles), but not the Father himself.
 It's like if another son complained because he gave his Dad a diet Coke but didn't get the same reaction from him as the first son.

 Children are ignorant and simple.
 Receiving like children means being teachable.